-- 1. Step 1.
-Complete cognitive rest.
-This may include staying home from school or limiting school hours (and studying) for several days.
-Activities requiring concentration and attention may worsen symptoms and delay recovery. - 2.
+Step 1.
+Cognitive rest, which may include staying home from school or limiting school hours (and studying) for a few days.
+Any period longer than this should be under the supervision of a qualified healthcare provider.
+Activities requiring concentration and attention immediately after the injury may worsen symptoms and delay recovery.
+Light activity including walks may

+- be encouraged at this level, provided the activity is tolerated by the student without significant exacerbation of the symptoms. - 2.
 Step 2.
-Return to school.
-The District will follow the health care provider's protocol on return to learn. - 3.
+Return to school, during which the District will follow the health care provider's protocol on return to learn. - 3.
 Step 3.
 Light exercise.
-At this point the athlete may begin brisk walking, riding an exercise bike or other light exertional exercises with supervision.
+At this point the athlete may engage in brisk walking, riding an exercise bike or other light exertional exercises with supervision.
 No weight lifting. - 4.
 Step 4.
-Running in the gym or on the field.
-No helmet or other equipment. - 5.
+Running in the gym or on the field may be engaged in but with no helmet or other equipment. - 5.
 Step 5.
 Non-contact training drills in full equipment or weight training can begin. - 6.
 Step 6.
-Full contact practice or training. - 7.
+Full contact practice or training may be engaged in. - 7.
 Step 7.
 Play in game.
 Must be cleared by an appropriate health care provider before returning to play.

-The student should spend 1 to 2 days at each step before advancing to the next.
-If post concussion symptoms occur at any step, student must stop the activity and the treating physician must be contacted.
+The student should spend at least 1 to 2 days at each step before advancing to the next unless prescribed differently by the health care provider.
+If post-concussion symptoms occur at any step, the student must stop the activity and the treating physician must be contacted.
 Depending upon the specific type and severity of the symptoms, the student may be told to rest for 24 hours and then resume activity at a level one step below where he or she was at when the symptoms occurred.
 This resumption of activity could be considerably simplified for a student injured during recess compared to a student injured at a game or formal practice.